Giggin4Good Presents Songs4Soi - St Paul's, Covent Garden

 The MTA is run by Annemarie Lewis Thomas, who styles herself ‘Principal and Head of Musical Theatre’, and apparently insists on all her faculty being actively involved in the theatre industry.
 (Does she fire them if a show they are involved in posts closing notices and they don’t happen to have something else lined up immediately after closing night?)
 They did very well, singing largely unamplified but still clearly heard, though the acoustics of the church may have assisted with that – presumably the church’s own choir also sings without boom microphones in place.

 There was familiar fodder for this London audience to enjoy too, with Savannah Stevenson providing a perfectly serviceable rendering of ‘When I Marry Mr Snow’ from Rodgers and Hammerstein’s Carousel, and the ever-sublime Emma Williams reprising ‘If Mountains Were Easy To Climb’, the eleven o’clock number from Mrs Henderson Presents, which had too short a run in the West End in 2016.
-A rather eclectic selection of songs, but all to the sort of high standard that surpasses certain offerings elsewhere on the West End stage.
+A rather eclectic selection of songs overall, but all to the sort of high standard that surpasses certain offerings elsewhere on the West End stage.
 As is customary with charity events at which I attend in a personal capacity, I dispense with star ratings (this does not make this a no-star show, in this case quite the contrary).